-Tom Steinberg is the founder and director of mySociety.
+Tom Steinberg is the founder of mySociety, and was its Director until 2015; he no longer works for mySociety.

-Tom’s interest in technology and government comes from an unusual background in both fields.
-Having worked as a sysadmin and junior think-tank researcher, he became a policy analyst at the Prime Minister’s Strategy Unit from 2001 to 2003.
+Tom’s interest in technology and government came from an unusual background in both fields.
+He had worked as both a systems administrator, and as a policy analyst and policy maker at various levels of government.

-Outside of mySociety, Tom is frequently asked by governments to help formulate policy advice relating to digital issues.
-Tom has also advised governments and parties across a spectrum of countries, and a range of ideological positions.
+Outside of mySociety, Tom was frequently asked by governments to help formulate policy advice relating to digital issues.
+He also advised governments and parties across a spectrum of countries, and a range of ideological positions.
 He believes that good digital government services, usable community tools and powerful transparency sites are not the preserve of any one political ideology.

 In 2007 he co-authored The Power of Information Review with Ed Mayo and the Strategy Unit, and from 2010-2012 was a member of the UK government’s Public Sector Transparency Board.
 He’s also proud to be an advisor to Code For America.